rohit01/rohit01.github.io/_posts/technology/2016-07-12-devops-meetup-ola.md

 **Speaker**: [@sharad1087](https://twitter.com/sharad1087), Software Professional at Sandvine
 **Slides**: [click here](/res/posts/devops-meetup-ola/productivity-tools/)
 **Summary**: In this talk, Sharad talked about OpenGrok, which is a fast and usable source code search and cross reference engine.
-He talked about how it helped improve productivity of NOC/support engineers.
+He talked about how it helped improve the productivity of NOC/support engineers.
 He also talked about select search chrome extension and vim plugins to talk it to the next level.

 ### Awesome Audience!
 <img src="/res/posts/devops-meetup-ola/images/group_pic.jpg" width="100%" height="100%" align="center">